PONTBSCommon/vm-psim/README.md

 ### New Machine (First Time Run)
  - Ensure you have a `psim.exe` and a `license.txt` in the `./installer` folder.
  - Run `vagrant up` in a powershell window.
+    - This step will take about 25 minutes to complete.
+Go get a coffee. ☕
+ - Once your machine is running you can connect to it!
+  - **Via Remote Desktop:** using the `vagrant rdp` command in the vm-psim folder.
+  - **Via a Powershell Session:** using the `vagrant powershell` command.

 ### Existing Machine
  - _This will completely wipe the machine._